-- (a) the financial report of Athena Resources Limited is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the consolidated entity's financial position as at 30 June 2013 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - (b) the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.
+- (a) the financial report of Athena Resources Limited is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the consolidated entity's financial position as at 30 June 2014 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001: and - (b) the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.

-Emphasis of Matter
+Emphasis of matter

-Without modifying our opinion, we draw attention to Note 1 in the financial report, which indicates that the company will require additional funding to ensure it can continue to fund its operations and further develop its mineral exploration and evaluation assets.
-If the company is unable to raise additional funding there is a material uncertainty that may cast significant doubt on the company's ability to continue as a going concern and, therefore, whether it will be able to realise its assets and discharge its liabilities in the normal course of business.
+Without modifying our opinion, we draw attention to Note 1 in the financial report, which indicates that the Board recognises that additional funding is required to ensure that it can continue to fund its operations and further develop its mineral exploration and evaluation assets during the twelve month period from the date of approval of this financial report.
+These conditions, along with other matters as set forth in Note 1, indicate the existence of a material uncertainty that may cast significant doubt about the company's ability to continue as a going concern and therefore, the company may be unable to realise its assets and discharge its liabilities in the normal course of business.